 Employees can use accrued paid sick leave beginning on the 90th day of employment.
-An exempt employee may use up to five (5) days or 40 hours of paid sick leave in any year, and a non-exempt employee may use up to three (3) days or 24 hours of paid sick leave in any year.
+Employees may use up to five (5) days or 40 hours of paid sick leave in any year.
 Paid sick leave may be used in minimum increments of two (2) hours.